 With student loan debt currently at an all-time high of $1.59 trillion, it’s no surprise that parents and students are searching for ways to reduce costs.
 But unfortunately, not many know where to look for resources or how to cut costs.
 Instead, they get stuck in the never-ending cycle of accepting student loans and going into debt.

 So, we’ve put together a list of resources to help students cut college costs and reduce the amount of debt they take on.

 Start at community college

-Community college allows students to take all pre-requisite classes at a fraction of the cost of university.
-Starting out at community colleges also has the added benefit of smaller class sizes, making the transition from high school to university easier.
+Community college allows students to take all pre-requisite classes at a fraction of the cost of university, which greatly reduces overall tuition costs.
+Starting out at community college also has the added benefit of smaller class sizes, making the transition from high school to college easier.

-Starting at a community college also gives students the option to continue living at home, a HUGE cost savings.
+Starting at a community college also gives students the option to continue living at home, which is a HUGE cost saving.

 Consider dual enrollment